zem-danyil/calculator/README.md

-A terminal calculator made in plain C.
+A terminal-based calculator made in plain C.